HomeNewsResearchUP Obtains a Patent with a Human-Centered Approach: The “Camila Julieta” for Maternal and Infant Health

 Innovation with a Human Focus in Medical Design

-Drawing from her doctoral thesis, Dr. Cortés Chávez identified shortcomings in medical device design processes: namely, the lack of consideration for hierarchies and user movements.
+Drawing on her doctoral thesis, Dr. Cortés Chávez identified shortcomings in medical device design processes, specifically the failure to account for hierarchies and user movements.

 From Competition to Patent: Challenges and Community Validation

-Although the idea originated in 2021, obtaining the patent required over three years of diligence with the Mexican Institute of Industrial Property (IMPI).
-Participation by indigenous communities in Chiapas, through an association led by Julieta’s father, was key.
+Although the idea originated in 2021, obtaining the patent took more than three years of hard work with the Mexican Institute of Industrial Property (IMPI).
+The participation of indigenous communities in Chiapas, through an association led by Julieta’s father, was key.

-The Madre Tierra community network in San Cristóbal de las Casas validated the prototype in the field and proposed improvements, incorporated into a second version focused on utility models.
+The Madre Tierra community network in San Cristóbal de las Casas validated the prototype in the field and proposed improvements, which were incorporated into a second version focused on utility models.

 The Future of the Camila Julieta: Expansion and Prototypes

-Now, with the patent granted, the goal is to bring the design to more communities, potentially through an open-source model enabling them to build their own stretchers with locally available materials.
+Now that the patent has been granted, the goal is to bring the design to more communities, potentially through an open-source model that allows them to build their own stretchers using locally available materials.

-A second version, fully stainless steel, is being developed for clinics.
+A second version, made entirely of stainless steel, is being developed for clinics.
 “Many mothers still arrive in labor under emergency conditions, without enough time to reach a proper delivery room,” said Dr. Cortés.

-This upgraded stretcher is already in the advanced prototype phase, with plans for both online commercialization and distribution to clinics and vulnerable communities.
+This upgraded stretcher is already in the advanced prototype phase, with plans for both online sales and distribution to clinics and underserved communities.

-The Camila Julieta symbolizes UP’s commitment to medical innovation with social impact.
-By centering design on people and vulnerable communities, the university positions itself at the forefront of humanistic technological development in Mexico.
+The Camila Julieta symbolizes UP’s commitment to medical innovation with a social impact.
+By placing people and vulnerable communities at the center of its design process, the university positions itself at the forefront of humanistic technological development in Mexico.

 Learn more about UP research: https://www.up.edu.mx/investigacion-noticias/